 Minnesota Clean Diesel Non-road DERA grant: FY 2018-2019

-Diesel fleet owners from private, public, and nonprofit sectors can apply for grants to fund non-road clean diesel projects in Minnesota.
+MPCA solicited applications from diesel fleet owners from private, public, and nonprofit sectors for grants to fund non-road clean diesel projects in Minnesota.

 Grants under this RFP are funded by the U.S. Environmental Protection Agency's National Clean Diesel Campaign for clean diesel activities in Minnesota and the Volkswagen settlement.